ivanbonillac/RDVIZ/README.md

-# django-tailwind
+# django-flowbite

-Plain django project with tailwind dependencies
+Plain django project with flowbite dependencies, based on an Visualizarion tool